facebookexperimental/libunifex/doc/cancellation.md

 for a sender to complete by calling the receiver's `set_done()` method.

 The `set_done()` method indicates that the operation did not run to completion and so may not have satisfied its post-conditions.
+However, it did not satisfy the post-conditions because it was unable to do so but rather because it was asked to stop early, typically because its result is no longer required.

 Consumer code that was dependent on the operation completing successfully should be cancelled (by not executing it) and should generally propagate